Basic Theory for Beginners

 music quaver stems

-• Notes written on the third line and above, usually have their stems placed on the left side of the note turning downwards with tails or flags up to the right.
+• Notes written above the third line usually have their stems placed on the left side of the note turning downwards with tails or flags up to the right.

 • Tail always turn to the right